Frequently Asked Questions (FAQs)

-- I just finished the CDF course, now what?
+- I just finished the course, now what?

-- I now have the CDF training, a GCDF Credential, and several years of experience.
+- I have completed the training, have the GCDF Credential, and several years of experience.
 Where can I go from here?

-- How do I become an NCDA CDF Instructor?
+- How do I become an NCDA Instructor?

-- What are the three tiers of NCDA CDF Training?
+- What are the three tiers of NCDA Training?

-- I've been through an approved NCDA CDF Instructor Certification Workshop and I would like to be listed on the NCDA CDF Instructor Registry.
+- I've been through an approved NCDA Instructor Training Workshop and I would like to be listed on the NCDA Instructor Registry.
 How do I do this?

 - What is a Global Career Development Facilitator (GCDF)?